ArthurVianna96/ArthurVianna96/README.md

   ## :bust_in_silhouette: About me

-  - 🔭 I’m currently working as a FullStack developer at [Fabrica de Ideias](http://www.fabricadeideias.com.br/)
+  - 🔭 I’m currently working as a FullStack developer at [Vidya Code](https://vidyacode.com.br/)

   - 🌱 I’m currently learning **Typescript, Nodejs and Docker**